 2. The three-year-cycle

 The child’s work is to build the adult she will one day become.
-Her work starts now and while this endeavor will span her entire life, she will cover more grown and experience more growth in the first six years than in all of the rest combined.
+Her work starts now and while this endeavor will span her entire life, she will cover more ground and experience more growth in the first six years than in all of the rest combined.
 Such a massive undertaking requires many things, but the most essential element is time.
 The very nature of Montessori is to slow things down and take advantage of each moment to isolate skills and hone in on the minute details of the child’s unique needs.
 We follow each child’s natural learning curve while ensuring a broad exposure to the skills of life.
 However, as all parents know, many aspects of child development simply cannot be forced.

 Over the course of three years in a Montessori classroom, children’s development doesn’t simply follow a regular pattern with 1/3 of the learning happening in each of the three years.
 Because each child is unique, their skills will develop according to unique needs.
 The process is cumulative as each new skill or concept builds on those previously mastered and creates a bridge to what lies ahead.
 As the child grows over time, learning builds toward the end of the three year cycle to the point that the third or final year is almost always the period of the child’s greatest growth.
 In short, everything that the child has learned in the previous years will be intentionally utilized in the third/kindergarten year.